TheLinuxEnthusiast/tlc-trip-taxi-dwh/docs/ETLDesign.md

 2. Issue 2: Zero passengers recorded

 <p>Occasionally, a trip is recorded with 0 passengers.
-This doesn't make sence as there must be at least 1 passenger.
+This doesn't make sense as there must be at least 1 passenger.
 This metric is self reported by the driver so that may explain the unusual numbers.
 This can be resolved using another SP.</p>

 ```
 CREATE OR REPLACE PROCEDURE replace_zero_passenger(